 Wash your zucchini and slice them in half lengthwise.
-Then use a melon baller or spoon to remove the seeds and enough of the pulp that you’ll be able to stuff some turkey and veggies in there.
+Then use a melon baller (affiliate link) or spoon to remove the seeds and enough of the pulp that you’ll be able to stuff some turkey and veggies in there.

 If you’re not into ground turkey, you can use any type of meat you want, from sausage, chicken or beef to lamb or venison.

 Just try to cut everything up into somewhat equal sized pieces so that it all cooks evenly.
-I use heart healthy grapeseed oil, but of course, you can saute in any type of oil that you want.
-Butter or bacon grease would be delightfully awesome choices, too, but a little higher in calories, fat, and cholesterol.
+I use heart healthy olive oil or grapeseed oil(affiliate link), but of course, you can saute in any type of oil that you want.
+Butter or bacon grease would be delightfully awesome choices, too, especially if you are following a low-carb diet.

-Come on… let’s feed your stomach!
+Come on… let’s eat!